7. The App Class

 When opening this BagaWork project in the editor, it correctly displays a preview of Page1

 in the app.
-But, if you click on the MyApp
+But, if you view the code for MyApp.createStartPage()

 Hint